 What does it look like in me?

 So, I tend to live a contradiction.
 I say I’m trusting God to provide for all my needs, but I am not believing God to be my ultimate security—money in my hands still holds that place in my heart.
-I’m driven to find ways to add to it and grip what I do have tighter, which is the basic definition of greed.
+I’m driven to find ways to add to it and grip what I do have tighter, which gives me a sense of power.
+This is the basic definition of greed.

 What to do?